 Both tomatoes and cucumbers are healthy nutritious whole foods but we can make a salad less healthy with the amount of oil we add to it.

-But anyways, I say let’s make this lovely Cucumber Tomato Onion Salad with or without the extra virgin olive oil dressing and then do a healthy, oil-free WFPB summer challenge!
+Anyways, I say let’s make this lovely Cucumber Tomato Onion Salad with or without the extra virgin olive oil dressing and then do a healthy, oil-free WFPB summer challenge!

 good to know: